sunbyte/glitch-typewriter/README.md

 ## Customize

-To use the `GlitchTypewriter` component in your React project, follow the example below.
+To customize the `GlitchTypewriter` component in your React project, follow the example below:

 ```tsx
 import React from 'react'